-Roasted and Ground Coffee: Our own label whole-beans and ground coffee provided under the Caffe Noir brand, come in bags which can be processed by a post-usage waste disposal service, such as TerraCycle.
+Roasted and Ground Coffee: Our own label whole beans and ground coffee come in bags which can be recycled with normal plastic waste.

 Cleaners and Chemicals: When servicing a machine, we use, whenever possible, organically produced, biodegradable espresso machine cleaning products, and encourage our customers to do the same.

 Our Own Facilities: Our showroom, office, and warehousing operations all recycle waste (including re-using packaging from products supplied to us).